-The amount of money stolen from contactless bank cards and mobile devices has soared, it has emerged.
+The amount of money fraudulently spent using contactless payment cards and mobile devices has increased by £4.2m as their usage across the population has become more widespread.

 Almost £7m was taken in 2016, compared to £2.8m in 2015, according to Financial Fraud Action UK.

 In the same period, contactless spending rose from £7.75bn to £25.2bn.